oampo/workshops/2013-11-16-HALE/documentation/03-making-sound.markdown

 Try changing the amplitude of the generator to find a level which is comfortable to listen to.

 As well as a sine wave you can generate more complex waves.
-Try changing the from `Sine` to `Triangle`, `Saw` or `Square`.
+Try changing the from `Sine` to `Triangle`, `Saw` or `Pulse`.
 What do you notice about the different sounds?